Why Diversity is Valuable

-Over 90% of the students attending Acupuncture and Massage College come from within Florida.
+A vast majority of undergraduates attending Acupuncture and Massage College come from within Florida.
 This places Acupuncture and Massage College's level of location diversity far below the national average and gives it a national geographic diversity ranking of #2,339.

 What is the Age Diversity of the Students?

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?